Dakota Wealth Management Sells 637 Shares of Broadcom Inc. (NASDAQ:AVGO)

-Dakota Wealth Management trimmed its holdings in shares of Broadcom Inc. (NASDAQ:AVGO – Get Rating) by 6.1% in the 4th quarter, according to the company in its most recent disclosure with the Securities & Exchange Commission.
-The firm owned 9,741 shares of the semiconductor manufacturer’s stock after selling 637 shares during the period.
-Dakota Wealth Management’s holdings in Broadcom were worth $5,447,000 at the end of the most recent reporting period.
+Dakota Wealth Management reduced its position in shares of Broadcom Inc. (NASDAQ:AVGO – Get Rating) by 6.1% in the fourth quarter, according to its most recent filing with the Securities & Exchange Commission.
+The fund owned 9,741 shares of the semiconductor manufacturer’s stock after selling 637 shares during the quarter.
+Dakota Wealth Management’s holdings in Broadcom were worth $5,447,000 as of its most recent filing with the Securities & Exchange Commission.

-A number of other institutional investors and hedge funds have also recently modified their holdings of AVGO.
-Fiduciary Alliance LLC bought a new stake in Broadcom during the 4th quarter valued at $26,000.
-First Personal Financial Services raised its position in Broadcom by 126.7% during the 3rd quarter.
-First Personal Financial Services now owns 68 shares of the semiconductor manufacturer’s stock valued at $30,000 after purchasing an additional 38 shares during the last quarter.
-Ritter Daniher Financial Advisory LLC DE raised its position in Broadcom by 138.7% during the 3rd quarter.
-Ritter Daniher Financial Advisory LLC DE now owns 74 shares of the semiconductor manufacturer’s stock valued at $33,000 after purchasing an additional 43 shares during the last quarter.
-Godsey & Gibb Inc. raised its position in Broadcom by 500.0% during the 4th quarter.
-Godsey & Gibb Inc. now owns 60 shares of the semiconductor manufacturer’s stock valued at $34,000 after purchasing an additional 50 shares during the last quarter.
-Finally, Johnson Midwest Financial LLC raised its holdings in Broadcom by 82.4% in the 4th quarter.
-Johnson Midwest Financial LLC now owns 62 shares of the semiconductor manufacturer’s stock worth $35,000 after purchasing an additional 28 shares in the last quarter.
-81.28% of the stock is owned by institutional investors.
+A number of other hedge funds and other institutional investors also recently added to or reduced their stakes in the company.
+Fiduciary Alliance LLC bought a new position in Broadcom in the 4th quarter worth $26,000.
+First Personal Financial Services raised its position in shares of Broadcom by 126.7% in the 3rd quarter.
+First Personal Financial Services now owns 68 shares of the semiconductor manufacturer’s stock worth $30,000 after acquiring an additional 38 shares in the last quarter.
+Ritter Daniher Financial Advisory LLC DE raised its position in shares of Broadcom by 138.7% in the 3rd quarter.
+Ritter Daniher Financial Advisory LLC DE now owns 74 shares of the semiconductor manufacturer’s stock worth $33,000 after acquiring an additional 43 shares in the last quarter.
+Godsey & Gibb Inc. raised its position in shares of Broadcom by 500.0% in the 4th quarter.
+Godsey & Gibb Inc. now owns 60 shares of the semiconductor manufacturer’s stock worth $34,000 after acquiring an additional 50 shares in the last quarter.
+Finally, Johnson Midwest Financial LLC increased its stake in shares of Broadcom by 82.4% in the 4th quarter.
+Johnson Midwest Financial LLC now owns 62 shares of the semiconductor manufacturer’s stock worth $35,000 after acquiring an additional 28 shares in the last quarter.
+81.28% of the stock is currently owned by institutional investors.

 Analyst Upgrades and Downgrades

-Several research analysts have commented on AVGO shares.
-KeyCorp upped their price objective on shares of Broadcom from $700.00 to $720.00 and gave the stock an “overweight” rating in a report on Friday, March 3rd.
-BNP Paribas began coverage on shares of Broadcom in a research note on Tuesday, February 28th.
-They issued an “outperform” rating and a $660.00 price target for the company.
-Truist Financial raised their price objective on shares of Broadcom from $659.00 to $700.00 and gave the company a “buy” rating in a research note on Friday, March 3rd.
-Mizuho restated a “buy” rating and set a $720.00 price objective on shares of Broadcom in a research note on Friday, March 17th.
-Finally, Susquehanna restated a “positive” rating and set a $690.00 price objective on shares of Broadcom in a research note on Thursday, March 9th.
-Three analysts have rated the stock with a hold rating and fifteen have given a buy rating to the company.
-Based on data from MarketBeat, the stock presently has an average rating of “Moderate Buy” and a consensus target price of $679.21.
+A number of research analysts recently weighed in on AVGO shares.
+Bank of America raised their price objective on Broadcom from $680.00 to $725.00 in a research report on Friday, March 3rd.
+StockNews.com lowered shares of Broadcom from a “strong-buy” rating to a “buy” rating in a research note on Saturday, April 22nd.
+Wells Fargo & Company lifted their target price on Broadcom from $580.00 to $600.00 and gave the stock an “equal weight” rating in a report on Friday, March 3rd.
+Mizuho reissued a “buy” rating and issued a $720.00 target price on shares of Broadcom in a report on Friday, March 17th.
+Finally, BNP Paribas assumed coverage on Broadcom in a report on Tuesday, February 28th.
+They issued an “outperform” rating and a $660.00 target price for the company.
+Three investment analysts have rated the stock with a hold rating and fifteen have assigned a buy rating to the stock.
+Based on data from MarketBeat, Broadcom currently has an average rating of “Moderate Buy” and a consensus target price of $679.21.

 About Broadcom